portlandcodeschool/ruby-on-rails-2014Q1/code_challenge_08/code_challenge_08.md

 Long ago, you developed some code that parsed strings.
 You refactored this code to clean up data in a text file and save it in a CSV file.
 Then you refactored this code so both the string parsing routines and the CSV file could be used in a web application.
 Now, you take another step to refactor your code to use a database instead of a CSV file.

-Some of these steps where easier that others.
+Some of these steps were easier that others.
 Along the way, you made choices about what to preserve and what to change.
 Each of these choices influenced how hard it was to isolate your refactoring to just one part of the system.

-In our last exciting episode, you updated your working Sinatra web application so that it accepted data from a form, stored it in a file, then used the file to retreive information and display it.
+In our last exciting episode, you updated your working Sinatra web application so that it accepted data from a form, stored it in a file, then used the file to retrieve information and display it.

 In this code challenge, you will swap out the file and insert a database.
-Depending on how you structured the code, this could either be an easy task or a... uh... opportunity for more refactoring.
+Depending on how you structured the code, this could either be an easy task or a... uh... an opportunity for more refactoring.

 ### Refactoring tests as you refactor code

-At the end of this code challenge, you should have a full suite of tests that include acceptance tests that verify a round-trip of form data to the database and back out to the list and then to details.
-You should include functional level tests that verify your parsing methods, your form handling, your data displaying, and your database operations.
-And, of course, you should have a full set of any unit tests needed for methods used by these operations.
+At the end of this code challenge, you should have a full suite of tests that include *acceptance tests* that verify a round-trip of form data to the database and back out to the list and then to details.
+You should include *functional tests* that verify your parsing methods, your form handling, your data displaying, and your database operations.
+And, of course, you should have a full set of any *unit tests* needed for methods used by these operations.

 As you re-use code, bring the tests along and update them so that they still run and still verify your code.
 If you are using an existing routine in a new environment, re-run the tests and make sure they pass to eliminate any translation errors.